JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The places where actions can appear are defined by constants in [`ActionPlaces`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/actionSystem/ActionPlaces.java).
 Group IDs for the IntelliJ Platform are defined in [`PlatformActions.xml`](%gh-ic%/platform/platform-resources/src/idea/PlatformActions.xml).

-This, and additional information can also be found by using the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#invoke-basic-completion), [Quick Definition](https://www.jetbrains.com/help/idea/viewing-reference-information.html#view-definition-symbols) and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) features.
+This and additional information can also be found by using the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#invoke-basic-completion), [Quick Definition](https://www.jetbrains.com/help/idea/viewing-reference-information.html#view-definition-symbols), and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) features.

-> To lookup existing Action ID (e.g. for use in `relative-to-action`), [UI Inspector](internal_ui_inspector.md) can be used.
+> To look up existing Action ID (for example, for use in `relative-to-action`), [UI Inspector](internal_ui_inspector.md) can be used.
 >

 > See the [`<actions>`](plugin_configuration_file.md#idea-plugin__actions) element and its children documentation for details.